Diploma Frequently Asked Questions

 There is no “state” diploma.
 Students must meet state high school graduation requirements AND requirements added by their local district, private school, or tribal school.

 Local school district, private school, or Tribal school policies should specify under which circumstances locally set graduation requirements can or cannot be waived.

 Check with the local district.
 The state does not maintain centralized records of individual diplomas.
 Local districts must retain transcripts for 100 years.

 Contact the school district or community and technical college that issued the original diploma.
+They may be able to make a replacement.
 There may be a fee for processing your request to replace the diploma, and it may take several weeks to receive it.